 Overall though the midrange is a little more aggressive on the new V2, a touch more forward and more engaging.
 There is a little bit more body to the sound though with what seems to be a boosted lower midrange and a rounded attack over the older V1 cleaner profile.

 The V2 treble, on the other hand, has been toned down a little in comparison making the treble performance sound darker than before.
-Gone is the 6k peak so any lingering concerns that it could get overly bright has now disappeared but at the same time percussion and cymbal work hasn’t lost it’s edge.
-It is still relatively clean and clear just not as peaky and unnatural sounding as the old V1.
+Gone is the 6k peak so any lingering concerns that it could get overly bright have now disappeared but at the same time, percussion and cymbal work haven’t lost its edge.
+It is still relatively clean and clear just not as peaky and unnatural sounding like the old V1.

 I actually think the V2 top ends slightly more laid back tuning helps the overall presentation considerably.
 After all, it is largely the same dual tweeter configuration so you get plenty of the V1 detail and articulation but the edge on the attack has dropped slightly due to the smoothing out of the peak.

 Some will find this new tonal presentation much easier on the ear, less fatiguing, and better equipped for a wider range of genres and quality of recordings, others might feel the air and sparkle have been sucked out a bit too much.
 I can see the arguments for both but after listening to both for a period of time I tended to prefer the V2’s slightly more natural and forgiving sound.

 Click on Page 2 below for Matchability & Comparisons